mosip/documentation/docs/Github-Workflow.md

     $ git push
     ```

 1. Create a pull-request on your forked repo.
+Direct the pull-request to `master` or any specific branch on upstream (like a Release branch).

 1. Make sure the automatic tests on Github for your pull-request pass.